© Kareem black

 It's no secret that budgets for editorial photography are often slim, deadlines are frequently tight and subjects can be less than accommodating.
 Yet the creative freedom, challenges, experiences and opportunities to make great pictures offer photographers something they can't get from any other type of work.
-In this series of articles about editorial photography, which originally appeared in the June Photo Annual issue of PDN, photographers talk about what made their favorite editorial jobs great, and about what editorial work means to them.
-Use the below links to read other articles in this series:
+In this first in a series of articles about editorial photography, which originally appeared in the June Photo Annual issue of PDN, Kareem Black talks about a great editorial jobs he recently shot for VIBE, and about what editorial work means to him.